raspberrypilearning/cd-beginner-unity-sushi/en/step_10.md

 ![The sphere and the green material](images/step10_AddGreenBall.png)

 If you test the game now and walk MazeRobo into the sphere, you'll notice it behaves just like the wall: it doesn't move.
-You want the sphere to be a rolling ball, though, so you'll need to give it some rules for moving, like MazeRobo has.
+You want the sphere to be a rolling ball though, so you'll need to give it some rules for moving, like MazeRobo has.

 + Select `Ball` and give it a **Rigidbody** component (**Component > Physics > Rigidbody**).